Post photo: New York skyline | © Pixabay

-The metropolitan transport hub should include land, air and water, as well as telecommunications.
-Water could be omitted here for geographical reasons and in the area of air traffic two or more large cities could fall back on a central airport, provided that each of them has its own connection.
+The metropolitan transport hub should include land, air and water as well as telecommunications.
+Water could be omitted here for geographical reasons and in the area of air transport two or more large cities could fall back on a central airport, provided that each of them has its own connection.
 Basel-Mulhouse Airport is a good example and Leipzig Airport could have been for Berlin and Leipzig as well.

 Another example of this metropolitan infrastructure is the linking of the relevant traffic, with the transfer of people, goods and goods taking place as optimally as possible.